-Pain can be isolated to the neck region itself, but it can also radiate into the scalp and may be associated with headaches.
-Some patients will describe pain radiating into the shoulder blades and mid back area.
-If the nerve inflammation is significant, patients may experience pain, numbness, and even weakness in the arms and/or hands as well.
-Pain can often be worsened by holding your head in one place for long periods, such as when driving or working at a computer.
-Other symptoms include muscle tightness and spasms, decreased ability to move your head, and headaches.
+Pain can be isolated to the neck region itself.
+It can radiate into the scalp and may be associated with headaches.
+Some patients will describe pain radiating into the shoulder blades and mid-back area.
+If the nerve inflammation or stenosis is significant, patients may experience pain, numbness, and even weakness in the arms and/or hands.